iclcv/icl/README.md

 #### OpenCV (**recommended**)

-We use OpenCV mainly in order to provide a compatibility interface that converts OpenCV’s common image data types IplImage and CvMat into ICL’s images types and vice versa.
+We use OpenCV mainly in order to provide a compatibility interface that converts OpenCV’s common image data type cv::Mat into ICL’s images types and vice versa.

 * flag: `-DBUILD_WITH_OPENCV=TRUE`
 * dependencies: `libopencv-dev`